Tasyaharris25/Depression-Dashboard/README.md

 1. To identify the percentage of respondents experiencing depression.

-2. To examine correlations between depression and key contributing factors, including financial stress, work pressure, and work hours.
+2. To examine correlations between depression and key contributing factors, including financial stress, academic pressure, and work hours.

 3. To assess sleep patterns and their impact on mental health.